mcmillanpl/Technical-Writing-Portfolio/project-details.md

 # Project Details

 ## Purpose
-This portfolio demonstrates a multi-disciplinary approach to technical communication, ranging from developer-facing API specifications to high-level sales enablement collateral and end-user tutorials.
+This portfolio demonstrates a multi-disciplinary approach to technical communication, ranging from developer-facing API specifications and software version control workflows to high-level sales collateral and mission-critical industrial manuals.

 ---